mroberts1/BOOTSTRA.386/floppy/index.md

 McBride holds up his hand, "Now Mr. Gaoler!
 You will not be there for every user.
 If I cannot figure this out myself, then the product is no good."

-I see McBridge move the mouse pointer around the screen and talk to his colleague Sheryl, "Do you know where the pie chart button is?"
+I see McBride move the mouse pointer around the screen and talk to his colleague Sheryl, "Do you know where the pie chart button is?"

 Sheryl looks over his shoulder, "maybe you need to press those F keys".
 I watch as McBride cycles through the F keys.
 He doesn't know the metaphors.
 "It's the aggregate button, the big A" I keep thinking, "In the Print facet."